Night one was cold. No, it was freezing. Nay, it was glacial.

 I woke up early on Day 2, eager to knock off some quick kilometres, but I was ‘greeted’ with an icy film coating my tent.
 Not ideal for a quick getaway, especially as my hands were frozen stiff.
 There was one incredibly warming source of inspiration, however; the Heysen Range was glowing bright red in the morning light.

 Today, everything was ‘Heysen’.
-From the name of that vibrant sierra, to discovering the lookout where Sir Hans painted the Three Sisters of Aroona back in 1927, to a fortuitous run-in with 40+ Friends of the Heysen Trail hikers at Trezona Campground.
+From the name of that vibrant sierra, to discovering the lookout at which Sir Hans painted the Three Sisters of Aroona back in 1927, to a fortuitous run-in with 40+ Friends of the Heysen Trail hikers at Trezona Campground.

 Daily Diary – Day 2